These are campaign strategies and sales systems built on research and tested in the marketplace that has been proven to work.

 4. Socialist: wants to socialize

-If a director treats an analytic the same way he wants to be treated (get straight to the bottom line) is the analytic (wants every detail) going to want to do business with him?
+If a director treats an analytic the same way he wants to be treated (get straight to the bottom line), is the analytic (wants every detail) going to want to do business with him?
 Of course not, at least not in the beginning.

 All of us have a little of each personality in us.
 Sometimes we want to know how others feel about something, we just want to get to the point in some scenarios, we have the need to socialize on some level, and we all want to go through the details at one time or another in our life.
-But we all have a dominant personality type, and it is your job to figure out your guest’s.
+But we all have a dominant personality type, and it is your job to figure out your guests.

-After you figure out the personality type you are dealing with, next you must know the top two emotional needs that drive your guest.
+After you figure out the personality type you are dealing with, next, you must know the top two emotional needs that drive your guest.
 Everyone has the same six basic core needs.
 The difference is which two are at the top that drives us in our decisions.
 Your job is to find out which two are driving (motivating) your guest.

-Example, if a person feels (or associates the feeling of) significance from having a golf membership; you will want to make sure he/she feels significant during the tour.
+For example, if a person feels (or associates the feeling of) significance from having a golf membership; you will want to make sure he/she feels significant during the tour.
 This is an important emotion he/she is trying to attain and you want to make sure they feel it in your golf club.

 Consumers buy for emotional reasons and justify their purchases with logical reasons.
-Example, when you see a sports car commercial what is the first thing that catches your eye?
+For example, when you see a sports car commercial what is the first thing that catches your eye?
 Is it the shiny red sports car, or the hot model?
 The hot girl of course!
 Professional marketers know people buy for emotional reasons and justify their decisions with logical reasons.
 The guy links up in his mind that he will get a girl like that if he drives a car like that.
-After he purchases the car he tells everyone that he bought its for the dependability and great gas mileage.
+After he purchases the car he tells everyone that he bought it for the dependability and great gas mileage.

 Part of MMC®’s focus is on meeting the SIX core emotional needs of the consumer.